-- The trials have been civil, not criminal - "Beyond reasonable doubt" is a criminal standard not applicable in the death & injury lawsuits - US typical decision threshold for civil lawsuit liability is: - "More likely than not" - For product defects, common ideas are: - Was reasonable care exercised in the design? - For example, were accepted practices followed? - Unreasonably dangerous/defective for intended use? - Would it have been economically feasible to cure the defects? - The defects were a plausible cause of the loss event - Not necessarily the only possible cause
+- The trials have been civil, not criminal - "Beyond reasonable doubt" is a criminal standard not applicable in the death & injury lawsuits - US typical decision threshold for civil lawsuit liability is: - "More likely than not" - For product defects, common ideas are: - Was reasonable care exercised in the design? - For example, were accepted practices followed? - Unreasonably dangerous/defective for intended use?
+Would it have been economically faceible to sure the defecte?